isabella232/offer-decisioning.en/help/get-started/using/user-interface.md

 A **search bar** is available in some menus to allow you to search for an item.

-**Filters** can also be accessed by clicking the filter icon on the top left of tahe list.
+**Filters** can also be accessed by clicking the filter icon on the top left of the list.
 They allows you to filter the displayed elements according to different criteria.
 You can, for example, filter the placements that have been created for the email communication channel and image-type contents.

 ![](assets/filters.png)